SamΒ·2026-03-25Β·11 min read

 The Miracle Economy

-But the very success of the Japanese model created the conditions for its most spectacular failure.
+But the very success of this model created the conditions for its most spectacular failure.

 Tokyo's Marunouchi business district during the 1980s bubble era